 It is of primary importance in tai chi to distinguish between empty and solid.
 If you shift the weight of the body on to the right leg, then the right leg is solidly planted on the ground and the left leg is in an empty stance.
 When your weight is on the left leg, then the left leg is firmly planted on the ground and the right leg is in an empty stance.
 Only in this way can you turn and move your body adroitly and without effort, otherwise you will be slow and clumsy in your movements and not able to remain stable and firm on your feet.

 5. Sinking of the shoulders and elbows

+Keep the shoulder in a natural, relaxed position.
+If you lift your shoulders, the qi will rise with them and the whole body will be without strength.
 You should also keep the elbows down, otherwise you will not be able to keep your shoulders relaxed and move your body with ease.

 6. Using the mind instead of force